Gsdhumal07/Digia/README.md

 Download the zip file and extract it and open in the Visual Studio Code compiler

 Step 02
-Change the directory to the base folder
+Change the directory to the base folder i.e ( Digia-main )

 Step 03
 Install the npm packages using